uswitch/kiam/docs/IAM.md

 Kiam has two policy implications:

-1. Your Node must have permissions to call `sts:AssumeRole` to retrieve credentials for the role.
+1. Any nodes that run the Server process must have permissions to call `sts:AssumeRole`.
-2. Any roles you want to allow Pods to assume should trust the role assigned to the Node.
+2. Any roles that Pods wish to assume must have policy which trusts the nodes running the Server process.

 ## Cluster Node Policy